 There’s also a tentative connection between acupuncture and piercings.
 Daith piercings sit at roughly the same position as a pressure point that acupuncturists target to treat migraines.
 This piercing theoretically provides the same benefits.

-Due to growing anecdotal support, a 2017 case study called for more research into the use of daith piercings as a medical treatment.
+Due to growing anecdotal support, a 2017 case study into the use of daith piercings as a medical treatment.

 When a treatment works simply because you believe it’s working, it’s considered a placebo effect.